Laxmannegi/C-I/README.md

 - IEnumerable
   - ICollection
-     - IList
+     - IList -> List
-     - IDictionary
-       Hashtable, Dictionary
+     - IDictionary -> Hashtable, Dictionary

-Foreach work because Every Collection inherit from Interface called IEnumerable.
+Foreach will work because every collection inherit from an Interface called IEnumerable.
 This IEnumerable Internal contains a method GetEnumerator() and that GetEnumerator method Implemented by all the collection class and that GetEnumerator method is used by the foreach for Printing.

-[Image]

 ```C#
 namespace std